Multi-Tenancy in ASP.NET (SaaS Architecture) Application

-Multi-tenancy is achieved using query filters and override methods in the DB contexts.
+In the Nano boilerplate, multi-tenancy is implemented using query filters and override methods in the DB contexts.

 Domain

 In Domain/Multitenancy, the Tenant table contains the tenant data.
-You can use any data-type you prefer for the tenant Id, but strings are used for simplicity.
-If a null value is provided for ConnectionString, the tenant will use the default database.
+You can use any data type you prefer for the tenant ID, but strings are used by default.
+In a multi-database setup, if a null value is provided for ConnectionString, the tenant will use the default database.

 Current Tenant User Service